Microsoft Advertising

 The fastest way to exclude the fraud0 audiences from your campaigns is to Bulk Edit all of your campaigns and then assign the created audience.

-• Then select Remarketing lists and select or search for the F0_Negative Audience list you created in the previous step
+Then select Remarketing lists in the drop down menu and select or search for the F0_Negative Audience list you created in the previous step

 Click on Save